Unilever PLC is one of those defensive income stocks that investors love to love.

 It sells everyday branded consumer products like Domestos detergent, Dove soap and Magnum ice cream to millions of people around the world.

 These items are priced at a premium relative to unbranded alternatives, and that premium ends up as profits on Unilever’s income statement and dividends in shareholders’ pockets.

 Because these products are bought every day by millions of people, Unilever’s revenues, earnings and dividends have been very steady over many, many decades.

 The company’s recent performance looks like this:

-As you can see, the general trend is upwards, and while earnings declined for several years following the financial crisis, the normal state of affairs (i.e. earnings growth) has been resumed.
+As you can see, the general trend is upward, and while earnings declined for several years following the financial crisis, the normal state of affairs (i.e. earnings growth) has been resumed.

 Cautious, defensive dividend investors just cannot get enough of this stuff, especially when the Unilever Fact Sheet says that Unilever’s dividend has increased by 8% per year since 1979!

 And the latest annual report has this to say: